 How to Become a Police Officer in New York City

-New York City has the largest police force in the US and its reputation for being tough on crime is world renowned.
-There are approximately 34,500 officers on active duty in the New York capital and recruitment is permanently ongoing.1 As recently as December 2013, the city swore in 1,171 graduating police officers for service.
-For anyone looking to become a police officer in New York City, there are several requirements which are outlined in detail below.
+New York City is the largest city in the US, with over 8.5 million residents.1 Accordingly, the city has the largest police force in the US, and its modern reputation for being tough on crime is world-renowned; despite its status as a mega-city, New York City has lower violent and property crime rates than similarly-sized metros.2 There are over 36,000 officers on active duty with the New York Police Department (NYPD) and recruitment is permanently ongoing.3 For anyone looking to become a police officer in New York City, there are several requirements which are outlined in detail below.

 New York City Police Officer Requirements

-Regarding education, all applicants must have a high school diploma or its equivalent and are additionally required to complete 60 college credits with a 2.0 GPA from an accredited college or university or 2 years of full-time active military service in the United States Armed Forces with an honorable discharge.
+- Have completed at least 60 college credits with a 2.0 GPA from an accredited college or university OR 2 years of full-time active military service in the United States Armed Forces with an honorable discharge

-Candidates eligible for service in the NYPD must have no prior felonies, or any repeated convictions including petit larceny, any domestic violence charges, or any crime that may represent a disposition towards violence and disorder.
+- Have no prior felonies, or any repeated convictions including petit larceny, any domestic violence charges, or any crime that may represent a disposition towards violence and disorder

 New York Police Department Information